English Learner Advisory Committtee (ELAC)

 How do I know when the meetings are?

 All committee meetings are open to the public.
 They are announced on the bulletin board by the front office, as well as on the Notice Board at the Family Success Center.
 Committee meetings are held in the Family Success Center (room 110).
-Please click on the "ELAC Meeting Schedule and Information_2010-11" file below to see the dates and time for these meetings.
+Please click on the "ELAC Meeting Schedule" file below to see the dates and time for these meetings.